KarenLukianyAlmeida/rest-api-store-manager/README.md

 # What was developed

 This project aimed to develop an API that manages sales and products in a store system using CRUD operations.
-The MsSQL database was used.
+The MySQL database was used.

 # Skills Developed